eduardobarredo/AI-Hackathon/README.md

 # AI-Hackathon
-Repository of the project for image classification
+Repository of the project for satellital images classification